Red Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have been underdogs four times over their past 10 games and lost every one of those contests.
+- The Red Sox have been underdogs five times over their past 10 games and lost every one of those contests.

-- In their last 10 games with an over/under, the Red Sox and their opponents have combined to eclipse the total four times.
+- When it comes to the total, the Red Sox and their opponents are 4-6-0 in their previous 10 games.

-- The Red Sox have gone 1-6-0 against the runline over their past 10 contests (seven of those matchups had a spread listed by oddsmakers).
+- The Red Sox have a 1-5-0 record against the spread over their past 10 games (bookmakers set runlines in six of those games).

 Red Sox Betting Records & Stats